superchelo/3dcalc/README.md

 # 3dcalc
-a 3D graphing calculator using openGL and its fixed pipeline requires freeglut, glew and exprtk libraries simply type in a function with variables x and z.
+a 3D graphing calculator using openGL and its fixed pipeline\n requires freeglut, glew and exprtk libraries simply type in a function with variables x and z.
 To move the graph around press the left mouse button and move the cursor around.